WHYREDZero/random-code-snippets/README.md

 # Random Code Snippets
 This repo contains random code snippets in an unorganized format.
 A file may be here because:
 * Obviously, they are totally random and out of context, to the point that even I can't explain them.
-* I just dump them here so I can retrive them later if I need them.
+* I just dump it here so I can retrive it later if I need it.
-* These files are too small to be a project.
+* The file is too small to be a project.
+* The file is incomplete, like a bad breakup, and I don't care anymore (might redo them later tho).